chhsinnovation/openopps-help/opportunity/application-status.md

 ### Applied
 You’ve submitted your internship application.

+### Not submitted
+You didn’t complete and submit the application before the deadline.

+### Selected
+You’ve been selected as either a primary or alternate candidate for the internship opportunity.

 ### Not selected
 You were not selected for the internship opportunity.

-### Selected
-You’ve been selected as either a primary or alternate candidate for the internship opportunity.

 ### Alternate
 You are an alternate for the internship.
 You may be selected for the internship if the primary candidate falls through.